lzqsd/TransparentShapeDatasetCreation/README.md

 ## Prerequsites
 In order to run the code, you will need to prepare:
 * Laval Indoor scene dataset: Please download the dataset from this [link](http://indoor.hdrdb.com/).
 We use 1499 environment map for training and 645 environment map for testing.
 Please turn the `.exr` files into `.hdr` files, since our renderer does not support loading `.exr` files yet.
 Please save the training set and testing set in `./Envmap/train` and `./Envmap/test` separately.
 * Optix Renderer: Please download our Optix-based renderer from this [link](https://github.com/lzqsd/OptixRenderer).
 There is an Optix renderer included in this repository.
-But that renderer is specificly modified to render the two-bounce normal.
+But it is the renderer specifically modified to render the two-bounce normal.
 Please use the renderer from the [link](https://github.com/lzqsd/OptixRenderer) to render images.
-* Colmap:
+* Colmap: Please install Colmap from this [link](https://colmap.github.io/).
+We use Colmap to reconstruct mesh from point cloud.
-* Meshlab:
+* Meshlab: Please install [Meshlab](https://www.meshlab.net/).
+We use the subdivision algorithm in Meshlab to smooth the surface so that there is no artifacts when rendering transparent shape.

 ## Instructions
 We will first go through the process of creating training set for 10 views reconstruction.
 The instructions to create 5-view and 20-view datasets will be given below.